 - Is is an essential activity of the business?
 A key result area has an important output that has a positive effect on the KPI’s.

 The 3 Main Problems with KRAs

 - Blurred measures – Trying to combine two measures into one ultimately makes the measure immeasurable.
 Better to choose fewer KRAs and measure them effectively than choose more and measure them badly.
 As Jack Black, the motivational guru and founder of Mindstore said about goal setting, ‘Choose a few and the rest will come anyway’.
 KRAs are the same.

 - SMART – Everyone seems to understand it on an intellectual level.
 Yet applying it is more challenging.
 Particularly measurable.
 Measuring a KRA properly means that there is no ambiguity about whether it was achieved or not.
 It is black and white.

 - Pairing-up – KRAs come in pairs; The measure and the target.
-If the measure is written correctly the target is normally very simple.
+If you write the measure correctly the target is normally very simple.
 For example, ‘Measure: The percentage of category opportunities landed per quarter, Target: 1′.

 If you would like some help discussing identifying KRAs for your team please Contact Us and we’ll happily share some of our expertise without charge to help you.